MaibornWolff/k8sportal/README.md

 In order to make services show up on the portal website you have to edit your services and the corresponding ingresses.
 Therefore follow step 1 and 2.

-1. Add `clusterPortalShow : true` to the labels of the service you want to show up on the cluster portal
+1. Add `clusterPortalShow: "true"` to the labels of the service you want to show up on the cluster portal
-2. Add `clusterPortalShow : true` to the labels of the ingress that point to the service from step 1
+2. Add `clusterPortalShow: "true"` to the labels of the ingress that point to the service from step 1
 3. (optional) Add `clusterPortalCategory : <insert the Category here>` to to the labels of a service.

 ## Installation